briandrum/codes.forchagrin.com/_chapters/chapter-529-liquor-control.md

     2. _(2)_ The capsule also contains a concentrated flavoring mixture.

-    3. _(3)_ The contents of the capsule are not readily accessible or intended for consumption unless certain manufacturer’s processing instructions are followed.
+    3. _(3)_ The contents of the capsule are not readily accessible or intended for consumption unless certain manufacturer's processing instructions are followed.

     4. _(4)_ The instructions include releasing the contents of the capsule through a machine specifically designed to process the contents.

-    5. _(5)_ After being properly processed according to the manufacturer’s instructions, the final product produced from the capsule contains not less than one-half of one percent (0.5%) of alcohol by volume and not more than twenty-one percent (21%) of alcohol by volume.
+    5. _(5)_ After being properly processed according to the manufacturer's instructions, the final product produced from the capsule contains not less than one-half of one percent (0.5%) of alcohol by volume and not more than twenty-one percent (21%) of alcohol by volume.

-13. _(m)_ “Restaurant”.
+13. _(m)_ "Restaurant".
 A place located in a permanent building provided with space and accommodations wherein, in consideration of the payment of money, hot meals are habitually prepared, sold, and served at noon and evening, as the principal business of the place.
 The term does not include pharmacies, confectionery stores, lunch stands, nightclubs, and filling stations.

-14. _(n)_ “Sale” and “Sell”.
+14. _(n)_ "Sale" and "Sell".
 The exchange, barter, gift, offer for sale, sale, distribution, and delivery of any kind, and the transfer of title or possession of beer and intoxicating liquor either by constructive or actual delivery by any means or devices whatever, including the sale of beer or intoxicating liquor by